 Beach Chalet Brewery & Restaurant

 1000 Great Highway/Ocean Beach.

 Designed in 1925 by San Francisco architect Willis Polk, this historic colonnaded Spanish stucco building with terra-cotta roof tiles is at the western end of Golden Gate Park, across the street from the Pacific Ocean.
 In the past it has served as a tea house and as an Army signal station, but now the upstairs is a wildly popular brewpub bistro with ocean views from every table.
 Target a visit for breakfast or lunch, when the menu is less pricey and the views can be enjoyed uninterrupted by sun-shielding shades.
 Don’t miss the sampler of house-brewed, English-style ales or the full-flavored, though essentially fizz-less, housemade root beer.
+My personal favorite brew is the East Brother Bo pilsner.
 Two standouts on the eclectic, bistro-style menu are a cheeseburger with pickled onions and a crispy fish and chips.
 Sausage dishes are.
 Sausage dishes are usually available, and the kitchen is famous for its achiote-spiced chicken wings.
 Desserts have included items such as the ultimate vertical dessert–the pastry chef’s signature Chocolate Sandcastle, whimsically composed of a flourless chocolate truffle cake placed vertically between two chocolate castle-shaped cookies.
 A nickel from each beer sold goes to charity, and live music is scheduled Tuesday through Saturday evenings and Sunday afternoons.

 The more informal Park Chalet Coastal Beer Garden cafe operates downstairs in the back.